nikithakamurthy/ML-SMP-18/Readme.md

 **

-# ACM-CyberSecurity
+# ACM-Machine Learning SMP

 **

-This repository contains all the coursework and assignments for the summer mentorship project 2018 on Cyber Security and Programming with Crypto API.
+This repository contains all the coursework and assignments for the summer mentorship project 2018 on Machine Learning.

 ## How to submit assignments?